Kolomona/AI-Agent-Full-Stack-Development-Guide/QUICK_REFERENCE.md

 *For detailed structure and archiving workflow, see [ProjectStatusBoard.md Structure](#projectstatusboardmd-structure) in the main guide.*

+## Design Reference Examples
+- "Like Spotify's playlist interface but for recipe collections"
+- "Use GitHub's issue tracking UI but for task management"
+- "Follow Material Design 3 patterns with custom color scheme"
+- "Use Notion's block-based editor for content creation"
+- "Dashboard layout like Figma, with sidebar and main content area"
+- "Card layouts like Pinterest, responsive grid with hover effects"
+- "Form design like Linear, clean with floating labels"

+*Specify design references in @UI_UX_SPECIFICATION.md for best results.
+If no reference is provided, default to a modern, minimal design system (e.g., Material Design 3).*

 ## Testing Requirements
 - **Unit Tests (70%)**: Individual pieces work correctly
 - **Integration Tests (20%)**: Pieces work together